bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 As he took the last steps to the Upper Tier, he was greeted by another angry dwarf, most likely just as unpleasant as the last one, but this one he could talk with.

-"Wha' the fuck happened down there?" his master exclaimed.
+"Wha' the fuck happened down there!?" his master exclaimed.
 "A' hadn't been gone for two minutes, before A' see him throwing a sandbag after yeh'.
 How did yeh' manage tha' result?"